dmoruzzi/sf_static_pipeline/README.md

 scarrion | Scott Carrion | Service Integration owner | DevOps pharrington | Patrick Harrington | Lead requirements engineer | Static Resource Team gkelly | Gabriel Kelly | Integration pipeline maintainer | Static Resource Team

+## Future Discussions

+The below are some of the areas that were brought up during the development design process:

+- Onboard an additional service integration account for GitHub accounts to better manage access; grant SI_2 access to write to `develop` and then grant SI_1 access to: Actions=Read/Write,  Contents=Read/Write,Variables=Read/Write and then have a separate GitHub Workflow tracking pushes to the `deploy` branch; if push contains `int.zip`, `qa.zip`, or `training.zip` then write to the `main` branch and then trigger the deployment pipeline.
+- Centralize deployment frequency metrics for time/cost savings calculations to accurately priorize pipeline innovation time compared to other areas of innovation.
+- Offload GitHub event senders access control to Active Directory groups synced with GitHub Teams.
+- Automate Azure DevOps (ADO) comments on pre-defined work items per metadata information.
+- Automate Jira issue transitions to move work items to an appropriate state per metadata information.
+- Deployment pipeline of static resources to children development sandboxes.

 ____